-If the Minister consents to the water monitoring bore being transferred to the State, the Minister will advise the owner of the bore, in writing, within 20 business days of receiving the notice on the approved form from the owner of the bore.
+If consent is given for the water monitoring bore to be transferred to the State, the Chief Executive will advise the owner of the bore, in writing, within 20 business days of receiving the notice on the approved form from the owner of the bore.

-The notice given to the owner of the water monitoring bore, from the Minister, will detail when the transfer to the State is effected.
+The notice given to the owner of the water monitoring bore, from the Chief Executive, will detail when the transfer to the State is effected.

-If the owner of the water monitoring bore does not receive a notice from the Minister within 20 business days of the Minister receiving the notice lodged on the approved form from the owner, the bore must be decommissioned as provided for in section 334ZZS of the Mineral Resources Act 1989 (being inserted by the Bill).
+If the owner of the water monitoring bore does not receive a notice from the Chief Executive within 20 business days of the Chief Executive receiving the notice lodged on the approved form from the owner, the bore must be decommissioned as provided for in section 334ZZS of the Mineral Resources Act 1989 (being inserted by the Bill).